ptv-logistics/WebFormsMap/README.md

 ### 02 - Create a MapControl and add it to a Page
 * In Visual Studio we create a new item of type "Web Forms User Control" and name it MapControl
-* The [Markup Code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx) contains the initialization of Leaflet with some properties, that are provides by the [Code Bhind](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx.cs).
+* The [Markup Code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx) contains the initialization of Leaflet with some properties, that are provides by the [Code Behind](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx.cs).
 * The control itself has no size parameters.
 To place it in our page, we first drop a Panel from to toolbox on the page in the designer, set a size, and then drop the map control on the panel.
 To initialize the control, we have to set the cluster name and our token. [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L29-31#L33)

 ### 03 - Provide the Control with Data and display it on the Map
-* To simulate our database, we just use a plain [CSV file](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/App_Data/Baufeldt.txt) that contains some retail stores.
+* To simulate our database, we just use a plain [CSV file](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/App_Data/Baufeldt.txt) that contains some retail stores with geographic coordinates.
+We want to provide this data as [GeoJson](http://geojson.org/), because Leaflet can display this data out-of-the box.
+So we create a new item of type "Generic Handler" in Visual Studio.
+The [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapData.ashx.cs) reads our "database" and converts it to GeoJson.

 ### 04 - Style the Data